 \section{Conclusion}

-Classical safety assessment methods do not take into account failures due to cyberattacks.
+Classical safety assessment methods do not take into account failures due to cyber attacks.
 In this paper, we showed quantitatively that overlooking security failures could bias the risk assessment, resulting in under-designed protective systems.
 In addition, the design of safety and security subsystems for complex engineering systems cannot be carried out independently, given their strong coupling as demonstrated in this paper.
-Although the design becomes more complicated when considering cyberattacks, the development of software tools or the modification of existing industrial tools could automate the process.
+Although the design becomes more complicated when considering cyber attacks, the development of new software tools or the modification of existing industrial tools could automate the process.